skushagra/nlpflow/README.md

 ## Overview

-nlp-tk is designed to make NLP accessible, efficient, and production-ready.
+nlpflow is designed to make NLP accessible, efficient, and production-ready.
 Built with modern software engineering practices, it combines the ease of use found in frameworks like spaCy with the flexibility of NLTK and the power of transformer-based models.

 **Design Principles:**
 - **Simplicity**: Intuitive API that gets you started in minutes